 April 19, 2016

-The focus of this event was to present findings on the possibility of using mobile phone technology to provide young women with information on adolescent reproductive health (ARH) and safe contraceptive use.
-The research was carried out for students in 34 randomly selected senior high schools in the Greater Accra Region, between January 2014 and June 2015.
+On April 13th, IPA Ghana hosted a dissemination event for the SMART (Study on mHealth and Reproductive Health in Teens) and present findings on the possibility of using mobile phone technology to provide young women with information on adolescent reproductive health (ARH) and safe contraceptive use.

 April 13, 2016